-By pressing the -/DOWN button from the surface interval display, the maximum depth (4m) and duration (01.13 min) of the last dive and the total duration of the current Apnea exercise (00:04) are shown.
+By pressing the +/UP or -/DOWN buttons from the surface interval display the skin temperature (37°C) and the heart rate values (115 bpm), the maximum depth (4m) and duration (01.13 min) of the last dive and the total duration of the current Apnea exercise (00:04) are shown.

-The displays during the dive in Apnea mode show the current dive time, depth, water temperature and number of repetitive dives of the current session.
+The displays during the dive in Apnea mode show skin temperature, heart rate values, current dive time, depth, water temperature and number of repetitive dives of the current session.

-The alternative displays in APNEA mode can be scrolled by pressing the +/UP or -/ DOWN buttons and this changes the dive time to the middle of the display as shown below.
+The alternative displays in the middle can be scrolled through by pressing the +/UP or -/DOWN buttons.